saumya/ray/contents/articles/81/long_story.md

 Isha Yoga Center, for the first time!
 Spent some time each day at [Dhyanalinga][dl] Yogic Temple and the Yoga Center complex.
 First time, accidentally saw Sadhguru in person and listened to his discourse in person at the Yoga Center.

 Travelled back to Bengaluru in a train, which was 8 hours late!
 However made some friends at the Coimbatore station and the journey was just an amazing experience.
 It was a general ticket journey and more than half a distance I was standing on the train at night.
 That opened my eyes towards the cooperation people have.
-People were offering their sheets to other willingly!
+People were offering their sheets to others, willingly!

 Mysuru, for the first time.
 The early morning train from Bengaluru to Mysuru is a must have, if you want to get the maximum experience of the places.
 Another friend, met after 20 years, became my host!
 A couple of days and Mysuru is just a nice experience.
 A teen at home means, home is always energetic.
 And a willingness to life is all one needs to experience the good that life has to offer.
 Car ride to the **Chamundi Hills** and visiting the temple was part of the hospitality that I got.
 A ride arround the city and we ended that day arround Mysuru palace.
 Next day I trekked the Chamundi Hill on my own and that was also a beautiful experience.
 There is a Bull temple on the way to top of the hill.